 The PMO of a new transformation program received complaints from several key stakeholders.
 They said that this new program was only one more of those “wonderful programs” that never delivered.
 Too many priorities and too many initiatives had to be managed simultaneously in addition to this program.
 Everyone was showing signs of project fatigue.

 The PMO decided to go to the facts.
 He asked for the support of the Enterprise PMO.
 They chose a few iconic jobs in the organization.
-For each of these jobs, they asked a few individuals to count and describe the projects that had to live with daily.
-Both their own projects and the projects coming from other departments were taken into consideration.
+For each of these jobs, they asked a few individuals to count and describe in terms of change effort the projects that had to live with daily.
+They took into consideration both their own projects and the projects coming from other departments.

 2-Evaluate the Change Effort